-They are doing neither of those things.
+They're doing neither of those things.

 Hour 1: The Adrenaline Surge (Flight Mode)